 Professor Carol Lane wins the Tony Jeans Inspirational Teaching Prize

-Carol is a visiting professor in the Faculties of Engineering and Physical Sciences and Health and Medical Sciences at the University of Surrey, and a clinical professor of Medicine at the University of British Columbia in Canada.
+Carol is a visiting professor in the Faculty of Engineering and Physical Sciences and Faculty of Health and Medical Sciences at the University of Surrey, and a clinical professor of Medicine at the University of British Columbia in Canada.

 The award honours the memory and achievements of Tony Jeans, a popular member of the academic staff in Electronic Engineering who started in the department in 1971 and was regarded as a truly excellent educator.
 Tony was within sight of retirement when he sadly died unexpectedly from a heart attack in the summer of 2008.